Updated review 03/11

 Definitely more Belgian yeast character for me, and the grape elements seem to have dropped off quite a lot.
 This is not good news for me, since I really embraced them in the fresh beer and that is what I enjoyed the most, back in October 2010.

-Alcohol seems a little more prominenet too.
+Alcohol seems a little more prominent too.
 A few peppery notes have come to the fore as well.

 I still really like this, but it has changed somewhat over the last few months and for me it has lost something.
 It produces some bubble-gum burps.
-Quite Triple-ilke in some regards.
+Quite Tripel-ilke in some regards.